erdmenger/wellnessoase-waldenbuch/README.md

 Some minor updates I created in 2014 to make it responsive.

 Still it needs some refactoring and usage of updated jQuery and jQuery plugins as well as some code cleanup.
+In addition I plan using travis.ci for the deployments.